 - Display.
 This controls whether the Signal Timings are shown for this Stage Stream.
 This is permanently on when Multiple Stage Streams are disabled. - Cycle Time.
-This displays the current Cycle Time for a Stage Stream in the current Scenario.
-This will usually be the same as the Network Cycle Time set on the main toolbar.
-It may however be different from the Network Cycle Time when: - Constraints such as the Stage Stream's minimum Cycle Time would be violated if the Network Cycle Time was applied to the Stage Stream. - A Stage Sequence with a different Cycle Time to the Network Cycle Time has been created or imported into the Scenario. - Attempt to Maintain Cycle Time.
-When 'Attempt to Maintain Cycle Time' is ticked LinSig will attempt to maintain the Stream's Cycle Time equal to the Network Cycle time when making changes to traffic signal related data in LinSig.
+This displays the current Cycle Time for a Stage Stream using the current Scenario.
+This will usually be the same as the Network Cycle Time set on the main toolbar or the Stage Stream's parent Controller Set's cycle time where multiple Controller Sets are being used.
+It may however be different from its parent Controller Set's cycle time when: - Constraints such as the Stage Stream's minimum Cycle Time would be violated if the Controller Set's Cycle Time was applied to the Stage Stream. - A Stage Sequence with a different Cycle Time to the Controller Set's Cycle Time has been created or imported into the Scenario. - Attempt to Maintain Cycle Time.
+When 'Attempt to Maintain Cycle Time' is ticked LinSig will attempt to maintain the Stream's Cycle Time equal to its parent Controller Set's Cycle time when making changes to traffic signal related data in LinSig.
 For example, if an Intergreen is changed which lengthens an Interstage, LinSig will, if possible, reduce one of the Stage lengths to maintain the Cycle Time. - Allow Edit Timings.
 When 'Allow Edit Timings' is un-ticked LinSig does not allow Stage Timings to be changed in the Stage.
 This is useful to prevent making inadvertent changes to signal timings. - Multi-cycling.
 The Multi-Cycling setting provides a quick way of implementing simple equal length double and triple cycling.
 It allows a Stage Sequence to be repeated twice or three times within the Stream's overall Cycle Time.
 Each half or third cycle will be of equal length.
 This option is not suitable for implementing unequal length double cycling which should be implemented by repeating Stages in the Stage Sequence. - Reduce to Minimum.
 Click the 'Reduce to Minimum' button to reduce the Stage Streams Cycle Time to its minimum length.
-This will automatically untick 'Maintain Cycle Time' as the link with the Network Cycle Time is broken.
-The Network Cycle Time can be re-implemented by re-ticking 'Maintain Cycle Time'. - Optimise Delay.
+This will automatically untick 'Maintain Cycle Time' as the link with the parent Controller Set's Cycle Time is broken.
+The parent Controller Set's Cycle Time can be re-implemented by re-ticking 'Maintain Cycle Time'. - Optimise Delay.
 Clicking the 'Optimise Delay' button optimises the Stage lengths for the Stage Stream to minimise aggregate traffic delay for Lanes controlled by the Stage Stream.
 All other Stage Streams are unchanged.
-More information on optimisation is available in the Scenario View section. - Optimise PRC.
+More information on optimisation is available in the Scenario View section.

+• Optimise PRC.
 Clicking the 'Optimise PRC' button optimises the Stage lengths for the Stage Stream to maximise Practical Reserve Capacity (PRC) for Lanes controlled by the Stage Stream.
 All other Stage Streams are unchanged.
 More information on optimisation is available in the Scenario View section.

-3.14.3.
+4.15.3.
 The Signal Timings Panel